ThomasMrY/ActivationFunctionDemo/README.md

                         Generate the coes file or not(For ROM and kx+b) -simulate SIMULATE    Simulate the implemented AF or not -MNIST_retrain MNIST_RETRAIN
-                        Retrain MNIST with the AF or not -CIFAR_retrain CIFAR_RETRAIN
+                        Retrain ANN with the AF on MNIST  or not -CIFAR_retrain CIFAR_RETRAIN
-                        Retrain CIFAR with the AF or not -IMGNET_retrain IMGNET_RETRAIN
+                        Retrain ANN with the AF on CIFAR-10  or not -IMGNET_retrain IMGNET_RETRAIN
-                        Retrain IMGNET with the AF or not -Test_on_Datasets TEST_ON_DATASETS
+                        Retrain ANN with the AF on IMGNET  or not -Test_on_Datasets TEST_ON_DATASETS
                         Test the implemented AF on MNIST,CIFAR,IMGNET or not
 # Examples:
 ## Implemetation
-The default mode implement the activation function of a specific range with different precisions and gernarate a verilog file of our mathod and coe files of the mathods we compared in the paper.
+The default mode of it can implement the activation function of a specific range with different precisions and generate a verilog file of our method and coe files of the methods we compared in the paper.

 Implement tanh in [0,2], output: 1 bit for integer part, 6 bits for the decimal part, input: 4 bits

 	python main.py tanh 0 2 1 6 4

-Simualte the activation function in software:
+Simulate the activation function in software and plot the figure of it:

 	python main.py tanh 0 2 1 6 4 -Simulate=True